-- Connect to admin session: check this setting if you want to connect to a console session on a Windows server.
+- Connect to admin session: enable this setting if you want to connect to a console session on a Windows server.

 - Swap mouse buttons: swaps the left and right-click mouse buttons.
-Enable this option if the remote computer to which you're going to connect is configured for a left-handed user and you want the opposite, or the other way around.
+Enable this option if the remote computer you’re connecting to is configured for a left-handed user and you want the opposite (or the other way around).

 - Set my remote session resolution to: select the display resolution you want to use for the remote computer.
 If you leave the default setting, the remote desktop resolution is adjusted to that of your Microsoft Remote Desktop client window.

 - Change the size of the display: If you’ve selected a high resolution for the remote computer, this setting adjusts the size of the items on the screen.